 Tissue sampling refers to various procedures to obtain bodily fluids or tissue (e.g. bone, muscle, etc.) for analysis.

 Percutaneous needle biopsies and aspirations, sinus tract aspiration/injections, arthrograms and joint aspirations/injections are performed with imaging guidance by healthcare workers of various specialties and expertise.
-A board certified radiologist is a physician specializing in radiology and other imaging modalities including MRI, ultrasound, nuclear medicine and CT.
+A board certified radiologist is a physician specializing in radiology and other imaging modalities including MRI, ultrasound and CT.
 Radiologists are trained in the variable sensitivity and specificity of each imaging technique, and in the potential for hazards related to the examination that could cause harm and must be avoided.
 Radiologists specialize in the imaging and diagnosis of disease.
-Interpretation of a radiograph MRI, CT, ultrasound, or nuclear medicine examination requires expertise in pattern recognition and in the identification of potential artifacts that may otherwise be mistaken for pathology.
+Interpretation of a radiograph MRI, CT or ultrasound examination requires expertise in pattern recognition and in the identification of potential artifacts that may otherwise be mistaken for pathology.
 All of the radiologists at Hospital for Special Surgery are board certified by the American Board of Radiology, have years of experience in the imaging of musculoskeletal disorders, and a majority have additional formal fellowship training beyond residency in musculoskeletal or body imaging.

 A board certified radiologist will generate a written report which will be sent to the doctor who referred you for the examination.
 This report becomes part of your medical record.
 If fluid or tissue is removed, it will be sent to the laboratory for analysis.
 The results of the laboratory analysis may take several days and will be sent to your referring physician.
 Copies of the report can be obtained through your referring physician's office.
 Your physician can call the file room at 212.606.1015.
 A copy of the report can be faxed or mailed free of charge to their office.
 The radiographs are the property of the institution as are biopsy slides or blood samples.
 Copies of the radiographs can be obtained by contacting the file room.
 There is a charge for obtaining film copies and mailing them to your physician.